 Courage to Care Courage to Talk provides hospitals with professionally printed campaign materials in English and Spanish.
 These materials include posters (18 x 24 and 9 x 12), brochures, and tabletops (9 x 12) — reduced scale poster mounted on cardboard with a plastic holder for brochures that rests on tables in waiting rooms or reception areas.

 Expert consensus and professional involvement with this population have shown a need to reach out to military families and children of the wounded many of who visit and/or stay in or near hospitals and rehabilitation clinics for extended periods of time.
 Courage to Care Courage to Talk acknowledges the important role that families play in the injury recovery process and the importance of family resilience, sustained parenting and appropriate communication about the injury with children of all ages to ensure their healthy development.

 CSTS is part of Uniformed Services University and its Department of Psychiatry, as well as the academic arm and a partnering center of Defense Centers of Excellence for Psychological Health and Traumatic Brain Injury (DCoE).
 Courage to Care Courage to Talk draws upon CSTS expertise in trauma and its impact on military families and children through its Child and Family Program.
-Dr. Stephen Cozza, who heads up this program, conducts Congressionally funded research on military children and families, educates Department of Defense leadership, and consults with national media such as Sesame Workshop whose Talk, Listen, Connect project helps military families cope with deployments, homecomings and changes.
+Dr. Stephen Cozza, who heads up this program, conducts Congressionally funded research on military children and families, educates Department of Defense leadership, and consults with national media.